spring-epfl/spring22-TomDemont/README.md

 In this context, students are expected to use the collected trace to extract features and create a classifier that will learn how to associate tor network trace to a grid cell id queried for in the Secretstroll application.

-It is possible, in the basic shape of the application, to obtain a very efficient and accurate classifier.
+It is possible, in the initial version of the application, to obtain a very efficient and accurate classifier.
 Students must provide a reflection on issues and counter-measures to avoid the privacy leakage due to website fingerprinting.
-The current project takes place at this point: to extend Secretstroll, we aim to create a privacy competition platform where students could try different implementation and countermeasures, observe and measure the utility cost, and, afterward, attack other student's implementations to see the remaining accuracy of privacy attack machine learning based model.
+The current project takes place at this point: to extend Secretstroll, we aim to create a privacy competition platform where students could try different implementation and countermeasures, observe and measure the utility cost, and, afterward, attack other student's implementations to see the remaining privacy leakage after machine learning based attacks.

 This fulfils multiple pedagogical goals:

-* Provide students utility measures for different implementations and see the utility/privacy trade-off interactively
+* Provides students utility measures for different implementations and see the utility/privacy trade-off interactively
 * Give students matches with train and test sets to train a model and get meaningful performance metrics for the quality of their classifier against others' implementation
 * Show students a taste of an interactive and live attack-defence based study of privacy preserving mechanisms' implementation
 * Give to the course team an automated tool to observe and manage student's competition

-This platforms aims to gather the interactive competition aspects of [Kaggle](https://www.kaggle.com/) or [AICrowd](https://www.aicrowd.com/) platforms, while adding the inter-students match aspect to multiply the variety of network traces to attack and evaluate on both the utility and privacy metrics to observe the necessary trade-off.
+This platforms aims to gather the interactive competition aspects of [Kaggle](https://www.kaggle.com/) or [AICrowd](https://www.aicrowd.com/) platforms, while adding the inter-students match aspect to multiply the variety of network traces to attack and evaluate on both the utility and privacy metrics to observe the trade-off inherent to PETs.

 ## Launch instructions

 ### Quick launch

+First, install the project:

 ```bash
 git clone git@github.com:spring-epfl/spring22-TomDemont.git
 cd spring22-TomDemont
 ```

 In order to run this project, you need to have Python 3.9 installed.
-You are advised to create a virtual environment for this, to have a clean install of the requirements:
+You are advised to create a virtual environment for this, in order to have a clean install of the requirements:

 ```bash
 python3 -m venv venv